-At 7 mejores para bebés would like to present you this interested post related to the pregnancy.
+At 7 mejores para bebés would like to present you this interested post related to Issues about Pregnancy.

 Planning a Baby Shower

 Baby showers are a lot of fun, especially for pregnant mom-to-be.
 Not only is this something for the baby, but now she doesn‘t have to go out and buy.
 Before you throw a baby shower for someone there are a few things you should do to prepare.

 The first thing is figure out if this will be a surprise shower or not.
 There are benefits to both, the first one being if she knows she can help you with a list of people that she would like to be there.
 However, if it is a surprise she’ll be touched that you cared enough to throw her a baby shower, but be careful you don’t want to give her too much of surprise and put her in labor.

 One of the first ISSUES ABOUT PREGNANCY is when it comes to making the guest list things can get a little tricky.
 Find out if there is anyone that would be upset if they weren’t invited.
 Never leave out close family or friends, at least give them the option of showing up.